 Our biggest need now, as a school, is for swimming provision.
 Local schools loaning us their pools are also growing and so we are finding it difficult to find enough slots for our own growing school.
 We are therefore using some of our Sports Premium this year to produce plans for a swimming pool of our own, on our site.
 We are designing the pool with the support of Frogs and Friends to ensure that the community can also make good use of this resource.
 If you feel you can help us in any way with this project, through company sponsorship, or skills and expertise, please do get in touch with the school.

 From April 2018 onwards, the DfE require schools to publish the number of Year 6 pupils who meet the national curriculum requirement to swim competently, confidently and proficiently over a distance of at least 25 metres, use a range of strokes effectively and perform safe self-rescue in different water-based situations.

-At Beaufort the number of children who currently meet the National Curriculum requirements as stated above are 51 out of 52 children.
-In the year ahead we are providing catch up lessons for those children in years 4, 5 and 6 who are not yet meeting the standard to do so prior to them leaving Beaufort.
+At Beaufort the number of children who currently meet the National Curriculum requirements as stated above are 46 out of 56 children.
+We are continuing to try and provide opportunities for the children who are not yet meeting the standard to do so prior to them leaving Beaufort.